+Once inside the applications, individuals are authorized to access information on a need-toknow basis.
 Strict physical security control measures are enforced to ensure that disclosure to these individuals is also based on this same principle.
-Generally, VA file areas are locked after normal duty hours and the facilities are protected from outside access by the Federal Protective Service or other security personnel.
-Access to computer rooms at Wilkes-Barre Boundary is generally limited by appropriate locking devices and restricted to authorized VA IT employees.
+Generally, VA file areas are locked after normal duty hours and the facilities are protected from outside access by the VA Police or Federal Protective Service.
+Access to computer rooms at VA Area Providence is generally limited by appropriate locking devices and restricted to authorized VA employees.
 Access to information stored on automated storage media at other VA locations is controlled by individually unique passwords/codes.
 Access by Office of Inspector General (OIG) staff conducting an audit, investigation, or inspection at the health care area, or an OIG office location remote from the health care area, is controlled in the same manner.

-Access to the Wilkes-Barre Boundary working and storage areas is restricted to VA employees who must complete both the HIPAA and Information Security training.
+Access to the Area Providence working and storage areas is restricted to VA employees who must complete both the HIPAA and Information Security training.
 Specified access is granted based on the employee's functional category.
-Role based training is required for individuals with significant information security responsibilities to include but not limited to Information System Security Officer (ISSO), local Area Manager, System Administrators, Network Administrators, Database Managers, Users of VA Information Systems or VA Sensitive Information.
+Role based training is required for individuals with significant information security responsibilities to include but not limited to Information System Security Officer (ISSO), local Area Manager, System Administrators, Network Administrators, and Users of VA Information Systems or VA Sensitive Information.